zhonghan721/tp/docs/DeveloperGuide.md

 The sequence of the `register` command is as follows:

-1. The `register` command is entered by the user (i.e., `register --user gab --password pass1234 --confirmPass pass1234 --secretQn First Pet? --answer Koko`).
+1. The command `register --user USERNAME --password PASSWORD --confirmPass CONFIRM_PASSWORD --secretQn SECRET_QUESTION --answer ANSWER` is entered by the user (i.e., `register --user gab --password pass1234 --confirmPass pass1234 --secretQn First Pet? --answer Koko`).
-1. Logic Manager calls the `AddressBookParser#parseCommand` with the full user input.
+1. `LogicManager` calls the `AddressBookParser#parseCommand` with the full user input.
-1. The `AddressBookParser` parses the command word, creating an instance of `UserRegisterCommandParser` to parse the rest of the command.
+1. The `AddressBookParser` will parse the command, creating a new instance of `UserRegisterCommandParser`, thereafter calling `UserRegisterCommandParser#parse` to parse the command arguments.
-1. If not all fields are present, a `ParseException` is thrown saying incorrect command format.
-1. If all fields are present, it checks if `PASSWORD`{.swift} and `CONFIRM_PASSWORD`{.swift} match.
-1. If `PASSWORD`{.swift} and `CONFIRM_PASSWORD`{.swift} match, it creates an instance of `UserRegisterCommand`.
-1. `Logic Manager` executes `UserRegisterCommand` by calling `UserRegisterCommand#execute()`.
+1. `UserRegisterCommandParser` will parse the arguments, create a new `User` and return a new instance of `UserRegisterCommand`, which is in turn passed back to `AddressBookParser` then back to `LogicManager`.
-1. `UserRegisterCommand` checks if a user is already registered by calling `Model#getStoredUser`.
+1. `LogicManager` calls `UserRegisterCommand#execute` with the `Model` instance as input, which checks if a user is already registered by calling `Model#getStoredUser`.
 1. If no user is registered, `UserRegisterCommand` calls `Model#registerUser` to store the user.
-Login status is set to true.
-1. `UserRegisterCommand` calls `Model#showAllFilteredCustomerList` to display the list of customers.
-1. `UserRegisterCommand` returns a `CommandResult` with a success message.
+1. Finally, `UserRegisterCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram shows how the `register` command works: